Lake Como Italy is also known as Lago di Como or Lario and is one of the most beautiful places in Italy with amazing views of the lake and the Alps.

 Winter is the time of the year when the tourists are gone and everything becomes quiet and peaceful.

-The temperatures are usually between 5 to 12 degrees Celsius and on high altitudes snow appears.
+The temperatures are usually between 5 to 12 degrees Celsius and at high altitudes snow appears.
 All the mountains’ peaks are dressed in white!
 Amazing scenery!

-The lake is very clean during winter and the mountains from the nearby reflect in the lake as in a mirror!
+The lake is very clean during winter and the mountains nearby reflect in the lake as in a mirror!

 This large stretch of water acts like a giant thermal reserve: the sun heat is absorbed by the water during summer and is released in winter.
 This is the main reason why Lago di Como has a mild climate.